-R Exchange difference [\$50 000 × (12,6500 - 12,9500)] (15 000) The exchange differences of R35 000 gain and (R15 000) loss translation date must be included in and deducted from section 24I(3)(a). determined on income under Year of assessment ending on 28 February year 3 Determination of exchange difference on realisation date Units of currency The exchange difference is determined by multiplying the amount of the exchange item (units of currency) by the difference between the ruling exchange rates on translation date and realisation date as follows: R Exchange difference [\$50 000 × (11,7500 - 12,7600)] 50 500 FEC The exchange difference is determined by multiplying the amount of the exchange item (FEC) by the difference between the ruling exchange rates on translation date (the MRFR) and realisation date (the spot rate) as follows: R Exchange difference [\$50 000 × (12,9500 - 12,7600)] 9 500 The exchange differences of R50 500 gain and R9 500 gain realisation date must be included in income under section $24I(3)(a)$. determined on
+The exchange differences of R35 000 gain and (R15 000) loss determined on translation date must be included in and deducted from income under section 24I(3)(a).

+Units of currency

+The exchange difference is determined by multiplying the amount of the exchange item (units of currency) by the difference between the ruling exchange rates on translation date and realisation date as follows:

+The exchange difference is determined by multiplying the amount of the exchange item (FEC) by the difference between the ruling exchange rates on translation date (the MRFR) and realisation date (the spot rate) as follows:

+The exchange differences of R50 500 gain and R9 500 gain determined on realisation date must be included in income under section 24I(3)(a).